 In 2018, Djaka starred in "Z-born", by Shaan Couture for the 2018 Women Weekend Film Challenge, and in "Words", a love story by Amhalise Morgan featuring Nicholas Pinnock.

-She also starred in 2019 TriBeCa Film Founder Awards winner Philip Youmans' short "Nairobi" for Solange Knowles' platform: Saint Heron.
+In 2019, she starred in TriBeCa Film Founder Awards winner Philip Youmans' short "Nairobi" produced by Solange Knowles for her platform Saint Heron.

-Fierce human's rights advocate, fighting for representation of minorities and the African diaspora across all media, advocate for equity and inclusion for women in the entertainment industry, Djaka just wrote & directed her first short film - composed of 70% women crew & cast: "Jazz in Wakanda", a "thought-provoking and powerful story about race and identity" that got selected for 2019 Harlem Film Festival and 2019 NY African Film Festival.
+Fierce human's rights advocate, fighting for representation of minorities and the African diaspora across all media, advocate for equity and inclusion for women in the entertainment industry, Djaka just wrote & directed her first short film - composed of 70% women crew & cast: "Jazz in Wakanda", a "thought-provoking and powerful story about race and identity" that got selected in many festivals including Urban World, Harlem Film Festival and New York African Film Festival.

 Djaka has several projects in development, including, amongst others, a narrative written by actress of color Yolonda Ross in her directorial debut, a documentary about Salif Keita's human rights endeavors, and a TV series set in New Orleans, featuring multi cultures and multi languages - all shedding the light on the experience of diverse and mixed identities, all celebrating underrepresented voices.

 Djaka is also developing her father's life story, Guinean immigrant who illegally flew the country in the 1970s, lived in Paris and ended up working as an actor in Los Angeles.